Utah-CS3550-Fall-2023/assignments/study-guide.md

 should know how to use the `autofocus` and `tabindex` properties.
 You should be able to write textual alternatives for images.
 You should be able identify common accessibility problems in HTML source code.

+CSS
+---

+You should know the following selectors:

+- Tag name, ID, and class selectors
+- Descendant, child, next, and sibling selectors
+- The `:hover` and `:active` pseudo-selectors

+You should also know how to add `class` and `id` attributes to elements.
+You should be able to write selectors to select various elements on an HTML page.

+You should know the following CSS properties:

+- `font-family`, `font-weight`, `font-style`, `font-size`, and `text-decoration`
+- `color`, `background-color`, and `opacity`
+- `border` (the three-value form) and its subproperties like `border-bottom` or `border-left-width`
+- `border-radius` (the one-value form) and `box-shadow` (the three-value form)

+You should be able to explain the cascading rule.
+You should be able to explain CSS inheritance.
+You should be able to use CSS shorthand properties.

+You should be able to use the following types of values:

+- For lengths, the `px`, `rem`, `vw`, and `wh` units
+- Also for lengths, the `calc` function, including `min` and `max`
+- For colors, hex colors or named colors
+- For `line-height`, numeric multipliers

+You should be able to use flexible box layout for complex layouts.
+You should be able to identify rows and columns in a given layout.
+You should be able to use the following CSS properties for flexible box
+layout:

+- `display`, the `flex` value
+- `flex-direction`
+- `width`, `flex-grow`, and `flex-shrink`
+- `justify-content` and `gap`
+- `height` and `align-items`
+- `margin` and `padding`

+You should be able to name the components of the CSS box model (width, padding, border, margin) correctly.
+You should know the order of top, right, bottom, and left in properties like `margin`.
+You should be able to explain margin collapsing at a high level.